Minerality of the soil – Introduction

-We want to explore the importance of the soil in more detail, because in Part 1 of this series published in last month’s newsletter (April 2013) we explained that only three of the sixteen essential elements for plant growth enter the plant via the leaves.
+We want to explore the importance of minerality of the soil in more detail, because in Part 1 of this series, published in the April 2013 newsletter we explained that only three of the sixteen essential elements for plant growth enter the plant via the leaves.
 The other thirteen enter via the roots.

 In Part 2 we will show that a healthy, living soil is essential for these elements to enter the plant via its root system.
 And we will also claim that a soil cannot be healthy if it is has been sprayed with herbicides such as glyphosates or 2,4-D or treated with chemical fertilisers which disturb the balance of the soil and also kill off much of the microflora in the soil.